 While the studies were thorough with regard to leadership changes and stock prices, none of the studies broke the statistics down by industry.
 Also, many of the studies were performed many years before information technology and e-commerce were considered major industries.
 This study will be timelier and provide valuable information with regard to leadership changes in the last five years.
 There is little data available even showing how many executive leadership changes have taken place between 2008 and 2013.
 This study will quantify those changes and categorize them based on industry in hopes of answering the research question.

-Summary
+Summary of Chapter Two

 As discussed in this chapter, organizational change is a complex concept, affected by multiple variables and situational dynamics.
 This chapter discussed the stock market as an economic indicator of an organization’s health and the economy in general.
 It also analyzed the impact of executive management on organizations, and potential effects of executive level changes.
 It also discussed how management varies in different industries, and the presented information about the number of executive leadership changes in recent years.
 Finally, it presented some theories of market volatility and discussed how speculation plays a role in affecting stock volatility.
 The next chapter will use the information gathered in the literature review to demonstrate what measurement and analysis tools will be used to answer the research questions as well as address reliability and validity measures as well as informed consent and privacy issues.

+CHAPTER THREE

 Methodology is defined as the strategy, plan of action, process or design lying behind the choice and use of particular methods and linking the choice and use of methods to the desired outcomes, whereas methods are the techniques or procedures used to gather and analyze data related to some research question or hypothesis (Feast & Melles, 2010).
 The three main types of methodology, according to Creswell (2010), are quantitative, qualitative, and mixed-methods methodologies.
 Quantitative studies tend to be data-driven and use numbers, facts, and figures.
 According to Stake (2010), quantitative thinking relies heavily on linear attributes, measurement, and statistical analysis.
 For this reason, pure quantitative studies often involve making inferences and deductions strictly based on numerical data, such as sales figures or close-ended survey results.